jampercodes/ExporterAC/README.md

 > Please make an issue if you encounter bugs.

 ## build process
-You need to have Python and Visual Studio 17 2022 C++ compiler, and a Python interpreter installed
+You need to have Python and Visual Studio 17 2022 C++ compiler installed

 Run build.py